MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/operationalization-definition.md

-Base abstract class defining a service’s properties on the fluent API.
+Base abstract class defining a service’s properties.

 Create a new publish definition.